celerity/celerity-runtime/docs/host-tasks.md

 });
 ```

-> **Compatibility note:** Master-node host tasks replace the old _master-access tasks_ from Celerity 0.1.
-In addition to
-> the different syntax, master-access tasks were executed on the main thread, not in a thread pool.
-When porting an
->existing Celerity program, be aware of the changed lifetime and synchronization requirements.

 ## Distributed Host Tasks

 If a computation involving host code is to be distributed across a cluster, Celerity can split the iteration space